CondensedMilk7/canpress/README.md

 npm i -D @condensedmilk/canpress
 ```

-For CLI usage on daily basis, it can be installed globally, although make sure you know whate you are doing.
+For CLI usage on daily basis, it can be installed globally, although make sure you know what you are doing.

 ```
 npm i -g @condensedmilk/canpress